PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/jenk_createPipeline.png)

 Then we'll configure the pipeline by pointing it to our GitHub repository.
-Under the *General* heading we should select *Github project* input and provide the url to the project.
+Under the *General* heading we should select *GitHub project* input and provide the url to the project.

 ![image](./images/jenk_config1.png)